 In addition to the code of student conduct and the community living standards, additional policies apply to those students living in university apartment(s) or Greek units.
-Additional policies and procedures for apartment(s) and Greek units may be found on the office of residence lifes website on the "Forms and Resources" section.
+Additional policies and procedures for apartment(s) and Greek units may be found on the office of student housing's website on the "Forms and Resources" section.